AliSoftware/alisoftware.github.io/_posts/2015-10-03-thinking-in-swift-3.md

 Continuing my "Thinking in Swift" article series, today we'll do a simple change that will simplify our code again: using a `struct`.

+This post is part of an article series.
+You can read all the parts here: [part 1](/swift/2015/09/06/thinking-in-swift-1/), [part 1 addendum](/swift/2015/09/14/thinking-in-swift-1-addendum/), [part 2](/swift/2015/09/20/thinking-in-swift-2/), [part 3](/swift/2015/10/03/thinking-in-swift-3/), [part 4](/swift/2015/10/11/thinking-in-swift-4/)
+{: .note }

 ## Previously

-In [the previous article of this series](http://alisoftware.github.io/swift/2015/09/20/thinking-in-swift-2/), we learned about using `map` and `flatMap` on arrays, which avoid statefulness in the form of intermediate variables and make us use some functional programming instead[^fp].
+In [the previous article of this series](/swift/2015/09/20/thinking-in-swift-2/), we learned about using `map` and `flatMap` on arrays, which avoid statefulness in the form of intermediate variables and make us use some functional programming instead[^fp].

 [^fp]: Yes, you did some functional programming in the last article… probably even without knowing it already!